dasarchan/jimmyAI/README.md

 # LitReviewAI

-An AI-powered CLI tool for conducting thorough literature reviews.
+A Gemini and LlamaIndex powered tool for conducting thorough literature reviews compliant with PRISMA Literature Review Guidelines.

 ## Features